 Pathology is the branch of medicine that uses the examination of tissues, organs, bodily fluids and autopsies for diagnostic and forensic purposes.
 Pathologists also provide blood and blood components, like stem cells, for treatment.
-Pathology training is typically 3 to 4 years (depending on the program) and most residents will receive training in in both anatomic pathology (AP) and clinical pathology (CP).
+Pathology training is typically 3 to 4 years (depending on the program) and most residents will receive training in both anatomic pathology (AP) and clinical pathology (CP).
 From there, Pathology also has a diverse amount of subspecialty options to delve into.
 While Pathology is a relatively small specialty, it is not considered one of the more competitive specialties, especially for residency candidates truly interested in Pathology.
 It is suggested that applicants applying to Pathology residency programs should try to do a few away rotations in Pathology and research.
-In 2018, there were 163 residency programs offered with a total of 601 positions, about 30 went unfilled.
-Many medical schools send just one, or often no seniors into pathology residencies, only 237 US seniors applied in 2018, but some medical schools’ seniors tend to follow this path more frequently.
-Here are the best medical schools for pathology using 2018 residency matches.
+In 2018, there were 163 residency programs offered with a total of 601 positions, and about 30 went unfilled.
+Many medical schools send just one, or often no seniors, into pathology residencies.
+Only 237 US seniors applied in 2018, but some medical schools’ seniors tend to follow this path more frequently.
+Here are notable medical schools for pathology.

 [RELATED: Browse MCAT Class and Test Options by State ]

 With more than 180 medical students, the University of Colorado Anschutz Medical Campus is the only comprehensive academic health sciences center in Colorado and the largest academic health center in the Rocky Mountain region.
 During the pathology elective, a student rotates through Anatomic Pathology (AP) services (surgical, cytology, autopsy, pediatric).
 Subspecialty rotations can be arranged later on.
-Five CU seniors matched into pathology residencies in 2018.
+The incoming class in 2018 had an average undergraduate GPA of 3.76 and an average MCAT score of 511.
+Six CU seniors matched into pathology residencies in 2019.